-The TRiO Educational Opportunity Center (EOC) is a federally funded program that is designed to afford the opportunity of a college education to first-generation, low-income participants.
-The goal of the TRiO EOC Program is to increase the number of adult participants who enroll into post-secondary education institutions.
+The TRIO Educational Opportunity Center (EOC) is a federally funded program that provides college access to first-generation and low-income participants.
+The goal of the TRIO EOC Program is to increase the number of adult participants who enroll into post-secondary education institutions.